Walbottle Academy: Building

-Ofsted
+School performance and inspections

 In the Ofsted Inspection of 2016, Walbottle Campus was graded 'good' after previously receiving 'requires improvement' on previous inspections.

 Walbottle Campus had a ‘no notice’ inspection in February 2019.
 The result of the inspection was that Walbottle was judged Inadequate for all aspects of the inspection and lost their ‘Good’ Judgement.

+As of 2023, the school's most recent inspection was in January 2023, with an outcome of Good.